Jahnaviiikesarwani05/java-project/README.md

-# 🛒 Electronic Shop Billing System
+# 🛒 Electronic Shop Billing System project using java

 ## 📌 About
 This is a Java-based Electronic Shop Billing System developed as my beginner Java project.